 Possessing a “mighty lyric voice” (The New York Times) “with a burly, burnished tone capable of striking nuance and color” (Washington Post), Drama Desk Award-nominated baritone Justin Austin was named Rising Star of the Year at the 2024 International Opera Awards and is a recipient of the 2024 Marian Anderson Vocal Award.
-Deemed “a natural performer – a star awaiting a galaxy to form around him” (Washington Post), he has been praised for his “intensity and charisma” (Opera), “rich, pointed expressiveness” (Parterre), and “immaculate musicianship” (Seen and Heard International).
+Deemed an “impossibly irresistible” (Bachtrack) “natural performer – a star awaiting a galaxy to form around him” (Washington Post), he has been praised as a “velvet-voiced, intensely charismatic” (The New Yorker) artist who sings with “ravishing beauty” (Opera) and displays “immaculate musicianship” (Seen and Heard International)..

-Following the world premiere of Damien Geter’s American Apollo at Des Moines Metro Opera (“a galvanizing, Herculean performance”, Opera Today) and appearances at Caramoor and the Sag Harbor Song Festival in summer 2024, Justin begins the 2024-2025 season with his house debut at Los Angeles Opera as Mercutio in Roméo et Juliette, returning to the company later in the season in his role debut as Guglielmo in Così fan tutte.
-He also returns to Opera Theatre of St. Louis for the world premiere of Ricky Ian Gordon’s This House, starring as Lindon.
-In concert, he returns to Carnegie Hall for Brahms’s Deutsches Requiem with the Cecilia Chorus of New York, and joins for selections from Terence Blanchard’s Champion and Fire Shut Up In My Bones at La Jolla Music Society (La Jolla, CA), The Soraya (Northridge, CA), Seattle Theatre Group, and the Charleston Gaillard Center.
-He also returns to Stuttgart, Germany for a concert with the Stuttgart Philharmonic and Opera for Peace as well as New York Festival of Song for My Brother’s Keeper at Kaufman Music Center, an event he personally conceived.
-Justin appears at Indiana University Jacobs School of Music for a guest recital plus at Emory & Henry University for a special concert with his father.
+Last season, Justin made his house debut at LA Opera in Roméo et Juliette (Mercutio) and returned to the company later in the season in his role debut as Guglielmo in Così fan tutte.
+He made returns to the Opera Theatre of Saint Louis to star in the world premiere of Ricky Ian Gordon’s This House (Lindon), Carnegie Hall for Brahms’s Deutsches Requiem with the Cecilia Chorus of New York, and Stuttgart, Germany, for a concert with the Stuttgart Philharmonic and Opera for Peace.
+He toured selections from Terence Blanchard’s Champion and Fire Shut Up In My Bones at La Jolla Music Society, The Soraya, and the Charleston Gaillard Center, and conceived and co-artistic directed My Brother’s Keeper with New York Festival of Song at Kaufman Music Center.
+In recital, he appeared with Houston Grand Opera, Sag Harbor Song Festival, the Mildred Lane Kemper Art Museum at Washington University in St. Louis, MO, the Indiana University Jacobs School of Music, and Emory & Henry University.

 As a multifaceted musician, Justin enjoys performing a wide range of repertoire, from jazz, R&B, and musical theater, to opera and oratorio.
 He has collaborated, performed, and recorded with multiple groups and artists such as Aretha Franklin, The Boys Choir of Harlem, Mary J. Blige, Elton John, Lauryn Hill, The Roots, 30 Seconds to Mars, John Cale, Ricky Ian Gordon, Kanye West, Avner Finberg, M. Roger Holland, Jack Perla, Peter Andreacchi, and Odeline de la Martinez, plus jazz legends Reggie Workman, Hugh Masekela, and Wynton Marsalis.